Frequently Asked Questions

 What is Content Federation in Hygraph?

-Content Federation in Hygraph is a feature that allows you to unify your entire tech stack into a single API.
-It enables you to source external data directly from your Hygraph content API, connecting any web service or API to your content model and joining data across multiple sources with a single GraphQL query.
-This reduces architectural complexity, eliminates redundant data copies, and removes the need for custom middleware code.
+Content Federation in Hygraph is a feature that allows you to unify your entire technology stack into a single content API.
+It enables you to source external data directly from your Hygraph content API, connecting any web service or API (REST or GraphQL) to your Hygraph content model.
+This means you can query and join data across multiple sources with a single GraphQL query, reducing architectural complexity, removing redundant data copies, and eliminating the need for custom middleware code.
+Note: While Content Federation simplifies integration, configuring complex remote sources may require advanced setup.
 [Source]

 Hygraph supports both RESTful and GraphQL APIs as Remote Sources.
-Developers can configure custom headers, such as Authorization, for requests to these sources.
+Developers can configure custom headers for requests to remote sources, such as Authorization headers.
+Note: Some advanced authentication or protocol requirements may require custom configuration.
 [Source]

 Is Content Federation available on all Hygraph plans?